top of page

 Humphrey Wessex helicopter

-The famous Wessex HAS.3 helicopter named Humphrey from HMS Antrim.
+Famous Wessex named Humphrey from HMS Antrim.
 Photographed by MR Ibbotson, Fleet Air Arm Museum, RNAS Yeovilton, 2025.

 Humphrey helicopter schrapnel